nplab/WebRTC-Data-Channel-Playground/README.md

 ## Contact & Feedback
 We like feedback! :)
   Feel free to report bugs or ideas to us!

-Project maintainer:

-Felix Weinrank - weinrank@fh-muenster.de
+Project maintainer:<br/>Felix Weinrank - weinrank@fh-muenster.de